AbelWeldaregay/CPU-Temperatures/README.md

 # CPU Temperatures

-This program takes CPU Temeratures as an input file and creates a picewise linear interpolation for each core and a global least squares approximation for each core.
+This program takes CPU Temeratures as an input file and creates a piecewise linear interpolation for each core and a global least squares approximation for each core.